ongr-io/FilterManagerBundle/Resources/doc/manager.rst

 ..

-This configuration would create six filters, which would be used by a single or both managers, the resulting structure can be seen as a table:
+This configuration would create six filters, which would be used by a single or both managers.
+The resulting structure can be seen as a table:

 +----------------+---------------+-----------------------------+
 | Filter name    | Filter type   | Manager names               |